After we’ve established game time, there are three critical items to your game procedures once you get to the field.

 The Player Roster

 The teams are told to bring you a roster for each game.
-In case they forgot, they can be referred back to the PowerPoint presentation that is posted in the Team Representative Notebook on the ASL website.
 Therefore, they should hand you roster before the game.

 For those of you who have teams show up without rosters, we finally have devised a moderate work around.
 The Demosphere program has a function that allows us to print what they call “game cards.”
 We will do that Saturday afternoon once weekly registration closes at 2 pm and post them in a folder in the Referee Information folder under a link titled Game Rosters, the same place you found this document.
 They will be posted by division.
 You can open the PDF file and print the game sheet for your game.
 Two caveats.
 It may not have their uniform numbers.
 If the team rep has entered them in the folder, they will display.
 Second, a player may be legitimately registered and show you a current passcard for that team, and not show in the team folder.
 A team rep can list 200 people in the folder, but the only ones eligible are the ones who have a current passcard with their picture on it.
 If that happens, let the player participate and note the incident on your game report.

 This is very simple.
 Each player must hand you their own player passcard prior to participating in the game.
-That is a laminated passcard with their picture and one or two round stickers on the front that say Fal 15 and may have a second sticker that says Spr 16.
+That is a laminated passcard with their picture and one or two round stickers on the front that say Fal 17 and may have a second sticker that says Spr 18.
 That means they paid for both seasons.
-If the sticker is only for the Fall 15, it is a valid passcard and the player has elected to pay by season and pay $10 more.
+If the sticker is only for the Fall 17, it is a valid passcard and the player has elected to pay by season.

 We have reformatted the player passcard.
 The front of the card includes the player’s picture, date of birth, a player ID number, and the team name.
 There is no longer a signature line for the team representative to forge the player’s signature.
 On the back, the liability waiver has been removed as well.
 There must be a colored team sticker on the back, under the lamination with the team name that matches the team name on the front.